-Therefore TOSHIBA strongly recommend that the electromagnetic compatibility of this product should be suitably tested in all non-approved working environments before use.
-In the case of automobiles or aircraft, the manufacturer or airline respectively should be asked for permission before use of this product.
+Therefore TOSHIBA strongly recommend that the electromagnetic compatibility of this product should be suitably tested in all non-verified working environments before use.
+In the case of vehicles or aircraft, the manufacturer or airline operator respectively should be asked for permission before use of this product.